Tuesday 25th February 2020 at Leeds Playhouse (Courtyard).

 It’s a similar story with McArthur’s fabulous transformations.
 Mrs Bennet, mother of the burden that is so many unwed daughters, is a treasure of a character and what McArthur does is simply raise the stakes.
 By basking wholeheartedly in the merciless melodrama of this mother and adding a generous dose of surprising near/full expletives in a winning boom, she has us in stitches in no time.

 Ultimately though, this is an ensemble piece and a cast of six with talents as broad and as brazen as Mrs Bennet’s social climbing designs carry the production.
 Elizabeth Bennett (Meghan Tyler) gets an extraordinary make-over (and under) here as she characteristically takes no nonsense…only much more bluntly than Austen could ever venture.
-Tyler ensures that Elizabeth is still charming and funny, intelligent and thoroughly likeable but this Elizabeth gets incongruous freedoms that we can all enjoy being party to: sitting atop a piano like a rigger on break; swigging wine and inhaling the odd ciggie when times get rough; saying what she means in the most entertainingly exact terms.
-And like most other characters, Tyler’s Elizabeth is also at intervals very tender, making this joint creation of writer and performer a cracking, audacious characterisation of one of our most beloved heroines.
+Tyler’s Elizabeth is still charming and funny, intelligent and thoroughly likeable but she gets incongruous freedoms that we can all enjoy being party to: sitting atop a piano like a rigger on break; swigging wine and inhaling the odd ciggie when times get rough; saying what she means in the most entertainingly exact terms.
+And like most other characters, Tyler’s Lizzie Bennet is also at intervals very tender, making this joint creation of writer and performer a cracking, audacious characterisation of one of our most beloved heroines.

 Christina Gordon offers one of the most faithfully Austen characterisations in the shape of delicate, romantic Jane… though naturally she too gets her time in the limelight of modernisation as she drinks away disappointment and bawls into a mic in a brilliant moment of cathartic song (actually, it’s Gordon who gets the best musical set-ups, particularly in all her Etta James glory).
 And in her Lady Catherine de Burgh role Gordon takes an altogether different form and proves herself capable of both the Honey and the Trunchbull of the piece.

 Paul Brotherston’s direction is as impressive as the cast too.
 As far as pace and precision go, it’s a wonder to think the show runs as 2.45 with interval.
 This is a production which makes minutes of hours and showcases great creativity when it comes to staging, with inspired choices and various styles of song (performed by the cast in full, because of course they play instruments too…) and storytelling making appearances.
-It’s a thoroughly vibrant production borne of impressive stagecraft thanks to those thrilling performative choices and Ana Inés Jabares-Pita’s fabulous set which hints at Regency era indulgence but wisely steers clear of excessive fuss.
+Ana Inés Jabares-Pita’s fabulous set hints at Regency era indulgence but wisely steers clear of excessive fuss while her costume designs (lengthy jackets disguising maid’s dresses by the millisecond) are ingeniously efficient and transformative.
+Emily Jane Boyle’s playful choreography and Simon Hayes’ expressive lighting provide further polish to an already heavily perfected production.

 Perhaps most impressive of all is that this sort-of-P&P is as rich visually as it is in the writing which explores shades of meaning so well.
 Anything goes if it’s in the name of good times and laughs but a surprising source of brilliance for something so funny is also the sincerity we meet.
 There are key scenes which swiftly become moving and meaningful, making this a production which goes far beyond the one dimensional comic adaptation approach which seeks laughs at all times and at all costs.

+Pride & Prejudice* (*sort of) is a thoroughly vibrant production borne of impeccable stagecraft.
 Part gig-theatre, part affectionate retelling of a great tale and part fearless pursuit of hilarity, there’s quite literally never a dull moment here.
 I’d like to think that if the sassy Austen we know and love were alive and swinging both fists at the patriarchy in 2020, it might look a good deal like this.
-This Pride and Prejudice is an absolute winner on all fronts and frankly dear ones, you’d be bleedin’ numbskulls to miss it.
 So brilliant is it in fact, that I’m going back before it flits off to its next tour stop – tickets are few to none for Leeds Playhouse so don’t dilly dally!

 Pride and Prejudice* (*Sort of) is a Blood of the Young and Tron Theatre Company production presented by Leeds Playhouse and The Royal Lyceum Theatre Edinburgh.
 It plays Leeds Playhouse until February 29th 2020 and you can* (*might, if you’re lucky) find tickets here.
-The show also tours to Oxford, Southampton and Bristol from March 10th to April 11th 2020 and you can find tour information via the Twitter page (@BOTYtheatre).
+The show tours until April 11th 2020 and you can find tour information via the Twitter page (@BOTYtheatre).